Some people with a disability do not need to wait until they reach the age of 65 to become eligible for Medicare.

 A person may wish to include Part D as part of their plan, or they may decide to explore available options through Medicare Advantage.

 Enrollment in one of these plans is possible, but it must be within a certain time frame.

 The cost of premiums can vary depending on the extent or level of cover required and the person’s geographical location.

 An annual deductible usually applies to Part D, and the amount can vary.
-However, the maximum amount is $435.
+However, the maximum amount in 2021 is $445.

 An alternative to Medicare parts A, B, and D is Medicare Advantage.

 Sometimes known as Medicare Part C, Medicare Advantage plans include the benefits of Medicare parts A, B, and D.